jonasrembratt/DCAF.Squawks/README.md

   },
   {
     "mode3": "7043",
-    "comment": "Aerodrome #4"
+    "comment": "Aerodrome #3"
   },
   {
     "mode3": "7044",
-    "comment": "Aerodrome #5"
+    "comment": "Aerodrome #4"
   },
     // and so on...
 ]
 ```

-The fact that the values are kept in separate files means you a free
+The fact that the values are kept in separate files means you are free
 to create very few squawk layout templates, perhaps just one,
-and then recompile it with different values files to suit your
+and then recompile it with different data files to suit your needs.
-short term needs.

 Also, please note how some of the above aerodromes didn't get resolved
 to specific aerodrome names.
 The reason for that is that they
-("Aerodrome #4" and above) isn't available in the example values file.
+("Aerodrome #3" and above) aren't available in the example data file.
 When the compiler can't resolve a variable it simply retains its name,
-removing the qualifier tokens (the "$(" and ")").
+removing the qualifier tokens: `$(` and `)` .

 ## Running the compiler